kagsrichie/Decision-tree-from-scratch/README.md

-# Decision-tree-from-scratch
-A Python implementation of a Decision Tree classifier built entirely from scratch
 # Decision Tree Classifier From Scratch

 A Python implementation of a Decision Tree classifier built entirely from scratch without using sklearn's implementation.
 This project demonstrates the inner workings of decision trees with readable, well-documented code.